GailMacleod/TheAgencyIQ/git-secret-removal-instructions.md

 ### 5. Revoke Compromised Credentials
 1. Go to Google Cloud Console
 2. Navigate to IAM & Admin → Service Accounts
-3. Find service account for project `planar-catbird-466704-b6`
+3. Find service account for project `[PROJECT_ID]`
-4. Delete or regenerate all keys for `veo-service@planar-catbird-466704-b6.iam.gserviceaccount.com`
+4. Delete or regenerate all keys for the VEO service account

 ## Warning
 - This operation rewrites git history